mihirp1998/Navigation-Deep-RL/Report.md

 The first three layers have been applied relu activation

-Parameters used in DQN algorithm:

-- Maximum steps per episode: 1000
+- Max Steps for training: 1000
-- Starting epsilion: 1.0
-- Ending epsilion: 0.01
-- Epsilion decay rate: 0.995
+- Epsilion Value (so that at the beginning it is exploring): 1.0
+- Least epsilion value (minimum value so that it doesn't completely exploit): 0.01
+- Decay rate of epsilion (so that exploration changes to exploitation): 0.995

 ## Results